 While there is no new content reflected on the GC exam outline (that is, the job analysis survey validated that the current content of the exam remains current in practice today), the exam outline does look different because of the reorganization of content and the removal of nonessential information.
-The GC exam outline, which will be effective with exams administered beginning Jan.
-1, 2019, can be found at www.danb.org or by contacting us at danbmail@danb.org or 1-800-367-3262.
+The GC exam outline changes were effective with exams administered beginning Jan.
+1, 2019.